Post Summary Corrections

 - If a PSC is filed and accepted by CBP, the bond obligated at the time of entry, as well as any subsequent replacement bonds or superseding bonds, remain obligated for the original entry and the entry summary and the entry summary against which the PSC was filed.

 - A PSC is essentially a new entry summary and liquidates as any other entry summary since they are a complete replacement of the initial entry summary.
-High ATS hits, Accelerated Liquidation Request, and self-directed reviews will be liquidated using the weekly liquidation cycle, otherwise PSC’s will be liquidated using the 314-day cycle.
+Accelerated Liquidation Request will be liquidated using the weekly liquidation cycle, otherwise PSC’s will be liquidated using the 314-day cycle.

 In order for a filer to submit a PSC, the original entry summary or previously filed PSC must meet the following criteria: